Layers

 session.get("https://api.layers.com/v1/whoami")

-Every key is created with a list of scopes.
-Once enforcement lands, a request that hits the wrong scope will get 403 FORBIDDEN_SCOPE back — no retry helps; the key needs to be re-issued with the right scope set.
+Every key carries a list of scopes.
+A request that hits the wrong scope gets 403 FORBIDDEN_SCOPE back - no retry helps; the key needs to be re-issued with the right scope set.
+The response body's error.details.requiredScope names the missing scope so you can ask the right team for the right grant.

 ScopeLets you